-To improve conversions we need visitors to stay longer.
+We need visitors to stay longer to improve conversions.
 Increase time on site with a technique called Priming (Wikipedia definition).

 Have a look at your site data.
 You’ll find a majority of visitors spend comically low time on the site.
 Typically under 3 minutes.